fofxtools/api-cache/docs/code-skeleton.md

         $jsonParams = json_encode($normalizedParams);

         if ($jsonParams === false) {
-            throw new CacheException('generateCacheKey', 'Failed to encode parameters to JSON');
+            throw new \JsonException('Failed to encode parameters to JSON');
         }

         // Generate SHA1 hash of the JSON parameters
         $paramsHash = sha1($jsonParams);

-        // Build the cache key components with uppercased method
+        // Build the cache key components with lowercased method
         $components = [
             $clientName,
             strtolower($method),